jfoclpf/cordova-import-npm/README.md

 # cordova-import-npm
-Import files from npm packages into your cordova `www/` directory automatically, upon `cordova prepare` or `cordova build`.
+Import files from npm packages into your cordova `www/` directory automatically, upon `cordova prepare`, `cordova build` or `cordova run`, and before anything else is processed.

 Oftentimes we want to import files available in npm modules into our `www/` directory in cordova projects.
 With this module you can do it automatically without building your own scripts.